 J&K votes in first election after losing special status

 Polling began today in Jammu and Kashmir for the District Development Council (DDC), marking the first election since the former state was reorganized as a Union Territory last year.
 The local body polls are being seen as a triangular contest, between the newly-formed People's Alliance for Gupkar Declaration (PAGD), the Bharatiya Janata Party, and Apni Party launched by Altaf Bukhari.
+Here are more details.

 Why was the PAGD formed?

 The PAGD is an amalgam of several mainstream parties, including the National Conference (NC), People's Democratic Party (PDP), the Communist Party of India (M) and others.
 The coalition seeks to restore Jammu and Kashmir's special status, that was revoked by the Centre last year.
 Meanwhile, the BJP, which is in power at the Centre, has slammed the coalition and called it anti-national.

 Polls to be held in eight phases until December 19

 The first phase of the elections began this morning.
 The polls will be held in eight phases, and continue until December 19.
 A total of 1,427 candidates are in the race and over seven lakh voters are eligible to exercise their right.
 Out of the eligible voters, 3.72 lakh are from Kashmir and 3.28 lakh belong to the Jammu division.

 43 constituencies went to polls today